Imagine 15 tiny islands spreading over 2.5 million square kilometres in the Pacific Ocean. All together represent the Cook Islands.

 Picturing the centre of the Polynesian Triangle, Aitutaki is located approximately 3’200 kilometres east of New Zealand, 1’100 kilometres west of Tahiti, and 4’600 kilometres south of Hawaii.

-And on Aitutaki, on the beach where sunsets are breathtaking, lies Etu Moana, a luxury Cook Island Boutique Hotel.
+And on Aitutaki, right on the beach where sunsets are breathtaking, is Etu Moana, a luxury Cook Island Boutique Hotel.

 Aitutaki is a little paradise, affectionately known as “small slice of heaven”.
 It is home to approximately 1800 people and arguably the world’s most wonderful lagoon of approximately 52 square kilometres (18.8580° S, 159.7853° W).